redwerk/django-painless-seo/README.md

 Now every time you save a model instance through the admin site, the SEO metadata will be updated automatically.

+In order to initialize the existing instances of a registered models, or when you need to add a new language for all the existing instances of a registered model, 2 admin commands are provided:

+    sync_seo_models :: initializes the seo metadata info and initializes its with the default value for each of the languages declared in settings.

+    reset_seo_models :: resets the SEO info that has not been manually modified into its current default value.

 ## SEO Output